Even-MW/SanityCodingDemoStart/README.md

-## Good job on coming this far, we will start on Step 6 live in work work.
+## Good job on coming this far, we will start on Step 6 live in Work-Work.
 So for now this is good!

 ### Step 6.
 Create a author schema in sanity